Manjunath Mural: Career

 Mural returned to Mumbai after his studies due to his mother's death.
 His desire to become a chef led him to join The Resort, a five star hotel at Madh Island in Mumbai.
 While working he continued to put in effort for better opportunities and was later selected as management trainee in kitchen at Centaur Hotel at Juhu Beach in Mumbai.
 While completing his management programme he had the opportunity to work with renowned master chef Sanjeev Kapor and celebrity chef Milind Sovani.
 Later he was appointed as chef de partie and he continued to specialise in Indian cuisine, working in main kitchen and banquets.
 He was then given opportunity to be in charge of the northern Indian speciality restaurant called Pakhtoon and ran the restaurant kitchen operation.

 He assisted and contributed to the five star recipe book Sanjeev Kapoor's Khana Khazana: Celebration of Indian Cookery.
 Later also he worked in Sahara Amby valley before joining five star hotel- The Retreat at Madh Island as sous chef.

-It was always his dream to work for a multinational hotel group and his dream came true when he had an opportunity to work at Marriott Renaissance at Powai, Mumbai as junior sous chef.
+He later worked at Marriott Renaissance at Powai, Mumbai as junior sous chef.

 On 19 February 2006, Mural arrived in Singapore and joined as sous chef to start up The Song of India under Milind Sovani where he contributed to building the reputation of The Song of India as one of the renowned famous Indian restaurants in Singapore.
 Mural led the team from The Song of India to win the bronze medal 2006 in a chefs competition held by the Restaurant association of Singapore.

 In 2007, he won the gold medal in gourmet hunt Singapore 2007 for The Song of India.

 In 2009, Channel News Asia ran a reality TV show as a chefs competition and Mural won 2nd place which gave him media recognition.

 In 2011, Mural was promoted to corporate chef of The Song of India group.
 Apart from managing the operations for The Song of India, he put in extra effort and created a new brand for The Song of India Group, Indian Express, to share his love for food to the mass market.
 He was nominated for World Gourmet Awards, KitchenAid Chef of the Year 2011 and USA Poultry & Egg Export Council Asian Cuisine Chef of the Year.

 In 2012, Mural participated in World Gourmet Summit and also has nominations as best Asian chef of the year, chef of the year, World Gourmet Awards, The Miele Guide's The 2nd Annual Chef of Chefs Award and awarded People's Choice award for best Asian chef.
 In June, he was awarded chef of the month from Cuisine & Wine magazine.
 Mural was also a participant in the Asian Masters Masterchef Workshop.